scala/scala-lang/_scala_use_case_items/3-cli.md

         <div class="scala-text scala-text-large">
             <h3>Get productive with the Scala Toolkit</h3>
             <p class="emph">The Scala Toolkit is a good fit for writing a script, prototyping, or bootstrapping a new application.</p>
-            <p>Including a selection of approachable libraries to perform everyday tasks, Toolkit helps you work with files and processes, parse JSON, send HTTP requests and unit test code.</p>
+            <p>Including a selection of approachable libraries to perform everyday tasks, the Scala Toolkit helps you work with files and processes, parse JSON, send HTTP requests and unit test code.</p>
             <p>Toolkit libraries work great on the JVM, JS and Native platforms, all while leveraging a simple code style.</p>
             <a class="button button_call-to-action" href="https://docs.scala-lang.org/toolkit/introduction.html" target="_blank" rel="none">find useful snippets in the Toolkit Tutorials</a>
         </div>